 QuestionPro supports 95+ languages, including multi-byte character set languages like Chinese and Japanese, and right-toleft (RTL) languages such as Hebrew and Arabic.

 If you wish to create or translate an online survey to a language not mentioned in the above list, get in touch with us.

-Once you add languages to your survey, you can add a screen question.
+Once you add languages to your survey, you can add a screener question.
 It is a question on the first page, asking respondents to select their preferred language.

-The default order of survey languages in the screener question will be as per the sequence of languages added by the survey creator.
-You can edit it by dragging and dropping them in the desired order.
+The default order of survey languages shown in the screener question will be as per the sequence of languages added by the survey creator in the application.
+To change the order, simply drag and drop the languages in the desired sequence.

 There are two options to translate the survey into different languages.